Eutropios/WarMAC/README.md

 Full usage instructions as well as examples can be found in the [official documentation](https://warmac.readthedocs.io/en/).

-WarMAC has a variety of subcommands for users to select from.
-Each subcommand has its own unique options and arguments.
-Wherever possible, options that perform similar functions for different subcommands will share the same name.
+WarMAC has a variety of commands for users to select from.
+Each command has its own unique options and arguments.
+Wherever possible, options that perform similar functions for different commands will share the same name.

-Every WarMAC subcommand is preceded by ``warmac``.
+Every WarMAC command is preceded by ``warmac``.
 The general help section of the program can be viewed by running `warmac --help`.

-To view a specific subcommand's usage from the command line, simply run:
+To view a specific command's usage from the command line, simply run:
 `warmac <command> --help`

-For example, to view the usage for the average subcommand, users should run:
+For example, to view the usage for the average command, users should run:
 `warmac average --help`

 ### Handling WarMAC Output